 The available evidence for siltation pressures is outlined for the 'light' deposition pressure.
 At the pressure benchmark 'heavy deposition' represents a considerable thickness of deposit and may fill shallow pools.
-Complete burial of algal turf and encrusting corallines and associated animals would occur and it is likely that burial of the Cystoseira canopy would also occur.
+Complete burial of algal turf and encrusting corallines and associated animals would occur.
 Removal of the sediments by wave action and tidal currents would result in considerable scour.
 The effect of this pressure is likely to be mediated by the length of exposure to the deposit.
-Resistance is assessed as 'Low' as the impact is likely to be significant and would almost certainly result in the loss of grazers and a high proportion of the encrusting corallines.
+Resistance is assessed as 'Low' to 'None' as the impact is likely to be significant and would almost certainly result in the loss of grazers and a high proportion of the encrusting corallines.
 Resilience is assessed as 'Medium' and sensitivity is assessed as 'Medium'.